mnielsen/finding_scenius/finding_scenius.md

   found scenius".
 I'm perhaps trying too hard to find a narrative thread, and should instead just tie things up, and let it go.

-**Why do I feel discomfort with the whole essay?** I've talked a bit about this above.
-But there are more reasons.

-  There's a best-selling self-help book by Steven Covey entitled "The Seven Habits of Highly Effective People".
-It's about what you'd expect --- advice on how to live a better and more effective life.
-  Linus Torvalds once wrote of Covey's book: "XXX [random insulting remarks here]".

-  Torvalds' comment sums up the attitude many technical people have about books on "soft" human-centred subjects, like how to live your life.
-We don't have a science which answers questions such as how to spend one's time, how to deal with your spouse, and so on.
-But such questions still matter, and so self-help books rack up millions of sales.

-  Many in the intellectual elite sneer at such books as witch-doctory.
-  But, and here's the rub, they _can't point to obviously superior solutions_.
-There have been attempts by psychologists to colonize this field --- many write books using the fact that they're REAL SCIENCE as a marketing credential --- but the results are often oversold, the evidence and reasoning flimsy.
-In one or two hundred years I expect we'll genuinely _know_ a lot about these sorts of questions.
-But for now, the "scientific" self-help books seem little more trustworthy than any other.

-  The problem is that just because we don't have a science of how to live, doesn't mean we get to opt out of questions like how to live a happy and interesting life.
-The right question isn't whether Covey and his ilk are witch doctors.
-Rather, when you only have witch doctors to choose from, you want to make darn sure you find the best witch doctor available.

-  (Parenthetically, I've occasionally talked to the intellectual sneerers.
-I've noticed a few odd things.
-When discussing questions like how to choose work, they'll often make extremely black-and-white statements supporting some obvious conventionalism.
-  When pushed on _why_ they believe those things, they respond with flimsy or non-existent evidence.
-Their commitment to evidence is often thin, disguising an inability to deal with not knowing.)

-  In any case this essay deals with such soft issues, and because of that is making me feel some discomfort in talking publicly about such issues.
-I feel the need to be bulletproof in my discussion, when of course is not feasible.
-This kind of thing is necessarily speculative.